-Deploy rulesets via API · Cloudflare Web Application Firewall (WAF) docs
+Deploy rulesets via API

 http_request_firewall_custom phase at the account level.
 After creating a custom ruleset, you can deploy it to a phase at the account level by adding a rule to the phase entry point that executes the custom ruleset.

-To learn more about creating and deploying custom rulesets using the Rulesets API, see Work with custom rulesets.
+To learn more about creating and deploying custom rulesets using the Rulesets API, refer to Work with custom rulesets .